Running Out of Reasons to Run

 "Running Out of Reasons to Run" is a song written by George Teren and Bob Regan, and recorded by American country music artist Rick Trevino.
 It was released in October 1996 as the second single from his CD Learning as You Go.
-The song reached the top of the Billboard Hot Country Singles & Tracks chart, his only Number One on that chart.
+The song reached the top of the Billboard Hot Country Singles & Tracks chart, Trevino's only Number One on that chart.
 The song's B-side, "See Rock City", later served as the album's fourth single.

-On the Spanish-language version of Trevino's album (titled Mi Vida Eres Tú), the song was translated into Spanish as "Se Escapan Mis Razones", with translation by Manny Benito.
+On the Spanish-language version of Trevino's album (titled Mi Vida Eres Tú, English: 'My life is you), the song was translated into Spanish as "Se Escapan Mis Razones", with translation by Manny Benito.

 Content

 The song is an up-tempo about a man who has fallen in love so deeply that he doesn't want to move on.

 Critical reception

 Larry Flick, of Billboard magazine reviewed the song favorably saying that steel guitar and piano "weave their way appealingly through the melody."
-He goes on to call Trevino's vocal performance, "convincing."
+He goes on to call Trevino's vocal performance "convincing."